-To be conducted throughout May, June, July and August 2020 at 310 sites in 50 states.
+To be conducted throughout May, June, July and August in all 50 states.

-To be conducted throughout July and August, 2020 at 53 sites.
+To be conducted throughout July and August at select sites.

-To be conducted throughout September, 2020 at 10 sites.
+To be conducted throughout September at a limited number of sites.

 To be conducted Sunday, April 2, 2022 at Augusta National Golf Club in Augusta, GA.